 Dr. Frank Ross died in 1926 and the property was sold to Mr. and Mrs. George Baitler.
 In 1928, George Baitler converted the private home to a hotel known as “The Tavern,” adding a 2.5 story wing to produce a total of 50 guest rooms.
 In the late 1930s the name of the hotel was changed to The Kennebunk Inn.

-Another distinctive feature of The Inn’s is its “haunted heritage.”
-Rumor has it that Silas Perkins, one of The Inn’s clerks who passed away in the mid-twentieth century, continues to inhabit his place of former employment – his presence being made visible occasionally by flying or falling wine glasses and other objects.
+Another distinctive feature of The Inn is its “haunted heritage.”
+Rumor has it that Silas Perkins, one of The Inn’s clerks who passed away in the mid-twentieth century, continues to inhabit his former place of employment – his presence visible occasionally by flying or falling wine glasses and other objects.

-In its more than two hundred year history, The Inn has survived and supported both private and public purposes through forty-three United States presidents (one of whom, President George Bush, resides just a few miles away), numerous wars, and both good and bad economic times.
-The Kennebunk Inn is proud to have a part in both the history and future of what James Taylor aptly refers to as “the great state of Maine”.
+In its more than two hundred year history, The Kennebunk Inn has survived and supported both private and public purposes during the tenures of over forty U.S. presidents (one of whom, President George H. W. Bush, resides just a few miles away during the summer months).
+The Inn is proud to have a part in both the history and the future of what singer James Taylor aptly calls “the great state of Maine”.

-* Some of the historical information is taken from the research of Richard T. Eisenhour, Curator, Brick Store Museum
+* Some historical information from the research of Richard T. Eisenhour, Curator, Brick Store Museum